Joining two indices in Elasticsearch

 In this example, field_in_second_index is the field in the second index that you want to match with the values from the first index. value1_from_first_index and value2_from_first_index are the values from the first index that you want to match in the second index.

 The terms query also provides support to perform the two above steps in a single shot using a technique called terms lookup.
 Elasticsearch will take care of transparently retrieving the values to match from another index.
-For example, you have a teams index containing a list of players:
+For example, if you have a teams index containing a list of players:

 PUT teams/_doc/team1